corazawaf/coraza.io/content/docs/seclang/directives/SecAuditLogDirMode.md

 ---
-title: "SecAuditLogDirMode"
+title: SecAuditLogDirMode
-description: "Configures the mode (permissions) of any directories created for the concurrent audit logs, using an octal mode value as parameter (as used in chmod)."
+description: Configures the mode (permissions) of any directories created for the concurrent audit logs, using an octal mode value as parameter (as used in chmod).
-syntax: "SecAuditLogDirMode octal_mode|"default""
+syntax: SecAuditLogDirMode octal_mode|"default"
-default: "0600"
+default: 0600
-date: ""
+date:
-lastmod: "2023-01-26T20:49:29+01:00"
+lastmod: "2023-01-30T13:00:45+01:00"
 draft: false
 images: []
 weight: 100